 Then, think about your ideal readers.
 What do they want in a book?
 What are they looking for?

 Take fifteen minutes to brainstorm a list of words and phrases that describe your book.
-When you're done, share your list in the practice box below.
+When you're done, share your list in the Pro Practice Workshop here.
 Be sure to leave feedback on your fellow writers' ideas, too.